 The starting material is cellulose, sucrose, starch or HFCS.
-The glucose and fructose are split by a conventional chemical process step.
-This is followed by an enzymatic process to get to fructose purer than 99.8%.
+When using sucrose, the glucose and fructose are split by a conventional chemical process step.
+The glucose is converted by an enzymatic process to obtain fructose purer than 99.8%.

 Using chemocatalysis in a continuous reactor, 5-Hydroxymethylfurfural (HMF) is made from fructose in a quick reaction.
 Very high yields have been achieved.
 The next step is an oxidation of HMF directly connected to the previous step, without isolating HMF.
-Short process times and the avoidance of isolating the intermediate HMF are crucial to assure high yields.
-This differentiates the Treemera process from competing processes, which have low yields, considerable waste and lengthy process times.
+Short process times and the avoidance of isolating the intermediate HMF are crucial to assure high FDCA yields.